Jannik-Schilling/generate_swmm_inp/README.md

 ...with the second tool **(2_GenerateSwmmInpFile)**.
 The default files serve as a template for your own model, because file names and column names have to be matching in order to identify the correct information for the inp file.

 ### 4 Run the model
-...in SWMM or with the help of scripts (e.g. [swmm_api by Markus Pichler](https://gitlab.com/markuspichler/swmm_api)).
+...in SWMM or with the help of scripts (e.g. [swmm_api by Markus Pichler](https://gitlab.com/markuspichler/swmm_api) or [pyswmm (McDonnell et al.)](https://github.com/OpenWaterAnalytics/pyswmm)).
 There migth be several errors at first -> return to step 2.